 Also, when people aren’t happy with their teeth, they tend to smile with their lips shut or pursed, cover their mouth with their hands while they smile, laugh or even talk – or simply avoid smiling altogether.
 Again, this doesn’t make for a winning, powerful smile.
 It can also give the impression that somebody has something to hide – making them seem less open and trustworthy.

 Drawing others to you

-So smiling – even if sometimes initially forced – is a very important message that we as humans send to others.
+So smiling – even if sometimes initially forced – is a very important message we send to others.
 It can draw others to us, socially and lovingly, and also encourage others to agree, co-operate and do business with us, in whatever form.